openebs-archive/openebs-docs/docs/setupstoragepools.md

 	path: "/mnt/openebs_disk"
 ```

-**Note:** Change path with your mounted path if it is not your default mount path.
+**Note:** Change the path with your mounted path if it is not your default mount path.
 Also, remember your pool name.
 In this example, the pool name is *test-mntdir*.

-**Scheduling The Pool On A Node**
+## Scheduling the Pool on a Node

-If you want to schedule your pool on a particular node please follow [these](https://docs.openebs.io/docs/next/scheduler.html) steps before applying the openebs-operator.yaml
+If you want to schedule your pool on a particular node please follow [this](https://docs.openebs.io/docs/next/scheduler.html) procedure before applying the *openebs-operator.yaml* file.

 You must add the following entries to the corresponding storage class.

-In this example, it is *openebs-storageclasses.yaml*.

-In the following example, Percona application is used.
-Hence, you must add the storage pool name in the *openebs-percona* storage class.
+In this example, it is *openebs-storageclasses.yaml* file.
+Hence, you must add the storage pool name in the *openebs-percona* storage class as Percona application is used in the example.

 ```
 apiVersion: storage.k8s.io/v1